bitrise-io/devcenter/_articles/en/code-signing/ios-code-signing/ios-code-signing-troubleshooting.md

 #### If Xcode managed signing is enabled in the iOS app

-1. Check the value of the **Should the step try to generate Provisioning Profiles even if Xcode managed signing is enabled in the Xcode project?** input in the **iOS Auto Provision with Apple ID** Step.
-   * If it's set to `no`, the Step will look for an Xcode Managed Provisioning Profile on the Apple Developer Portal.
-   * If it's set to `yes`, the Step will generate a new manual provisioning profile on the Apple Developer portal for the project.
-2. Check if the capability lists in the iOS app and in the provisioning profile on the Developer Portal match.
+Check if the capability lists in the iOS app and in the provisioning profile on the Developer Portal match.

 This is only relevant if the **iOS Auto Provision with App Store Connect API** Step is set to NOT generate a profile.

 #### If Xcode managed signing is disabled in the iOS app